unist-analytics/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Ulsan National Institute of Science and Technology(UNIST)
+- name: Department of Industrial Engineering, UNIST
   url: ""

 # Short bio (displayed in user profile at end of posts)